qgis/QGIS-Documentation/docs/user_manual/managing_data_source/opening_data.rst

 The Layer Metadata Search Panel
 ===============================

-The layer metadata search panel allows to browse layers metadata, filter the results by text, by current project and map canvas extent and add the selected layers to the map canvas.
+The layer metadata search panel allows to browse layers metadata from registered metadata providers and add them to the project.

+The list can be filtered by text, by current project and by map canvas extent.

-The sources of metadata are implemented through a layer metadata provider system that can be extended by plugins, QGIS provides out of the box the layer metadata provider that retrieves the metadata from the connections that allow for metadata storage (for more details :ref:`here <savemetadatatodb>`).
+The sources of metadata are implemented through a layer metadata provider system that can be extended by plugins.

+QGIS provides out of the box the layer metadata providers that retrieve the metadata from the connections that allow for metadata storage (for more details :ref:`save metadata to the database <savemetadatatodb>`).

 .. figure:: img/layer_metadata_search_panel.png
    :align: center